kevinli-webbertech/kevinli-webbertech.github.io/blog/md/ref/linux/linux_cmd.md

-grep -v patt X	Return lines in X not matching the specified patt. grep -l patt X	Write to standard output the names of files containing patt. grep -i patt X	Perform case-insensitive matching on X. Ignore the case of patt. sort X	Arrange lines of text in X alphabetically or numerically.
+grep -v patt X	Return lines in X not matching the specified patt. grep -l patt X	Write to standard output the names of files containing patt. grep -i patt X	Perform case-insensitive matching on X. Ignore the case of patt.
 ```

 ## Search